MuxammilSidd/FAST-KHI-Semester-1/README.md

 ---

 ### 📌 Islamic Studies:
+Perhaps another subject that is under-appreciated along the 'fast'-pace of the first semester.
+Slides are enough material to get a decent grade.
+Keeping references and having neat presentation is how the best ace in this course.
+The lack of past-papers for Islamic Studies is due to the ease of this course, and generally the same pattern is followed each semester.
+Short questions, descriptive questions, and a Zakaat Case-Study (quite everytime).

 🔗 Resources:
 - [IRS Wondar.site](https://www.wondar.site/subject/islamic-studies) - Vast pool of FAST NU resources.
 Note: All content is from LHR Campus.